Elmer the Patchwork Elephant: The books

 Elmer was first published by Dobson Books in 1968, and re-issued with re-drawn illustrations in a slightly shortened version by Andersen Press in 1989.
 It was inspired by the mascot of the Bordeaux zoo (which closed in 1974) in France.
-The books are published in the United Kingdom by Andersen Press and were published in the United States by HarperCollins originally, Andersen press USA now publishes in America.
+The books are published in the United Kingdom by Andersen Press and were published in the United States by HarperCollins originally, Andersen Press USA now publishes in America.
 Forty-one book titles have been created since 1989, and the series has sold more than eight million copies in fifty languages around the world.
 Satoshi Kitamura carried out the Japanese translation.
+Kim yang-mi carried out the Korean translation.

 Themes

 Elmer is an elephant with yellow, orange, red, pink, purple, blue, green, black and white squares arranged as a patchwork.
 He has a cheerful and optimistic personality, and he loves practical jokes.

 The stories are suitable for early exploration of cultural diversity.
-One day, Elmer decides that he wants to look like all the other elephants, and paints himself grey in order to 'blend in'.
-Once painted, they - and the other jungle creatures - no longer recognise him.
-He returns to the herd and the other elephants stand quietly, until Elmer can't take the quiet any more and he lifts his trunk and then, at the top of his voice, shouting "Boo!", which unknowingly surprises the other elephants.
+One day, Elmer decides that he wants to look like all the other elephants as he is tired of being different, and paints himself grey in order to 'blend in'.
+Once painted, the other elephants and jungle creatures no longer recognise him.
+He returns to the herd and the other elephants stand quietly until Elmer can't take the quiet any more.
+He lifts his trunk and then, at the top of his voice, shouts "Boo!", which unknowingly surprises the other elephants.
 The other elephants immediately realise that the grey elephant must be Elmer and applaud him for his best joke ever.
 When it begins to rain, the grey paint that Elmer has covered himself with starts to disappear, and Elmer's "true colours" are revealed, much to the delight of his friends, who preferred his multicoloured and fun loving personality.
-Following their happy reunion, the elephants reassure Elmer that they love him because of his differences, and not in spite of them, and they celebrate by painting themselves in multi-coloured paint (and Elmer paints himself grey), in recognition of Elmer's unique appearance and personality.
+Following their happy reunion, the elephants reassure Elmer that they love him because of his differences, and not in spite of them, and they celebrate by painting themselves in multicoloured paint (and Elmer paints himself elephant colour), in recognition of Elmer's unique appearance and personality.